mklimek1/my-docs/questions.md

+---
+layout: default
+title: Questions
+nav_order: 15
+---
+# Questions

-# Here are some questions to consider when deciding if you would be a good fit for open-source technical writing versus working as a technical writer for a software company
+## Here are some questions to consider when deciding if you would be a good fit for open-source technical writing versus working as a technical writer for a software company

 1. How much do you value collaboration and community involvement?
 If you enjoy working with a team and contributing to a project that has a wider impact, open-source technical writing may be a good fit for you.
 If you prefer working within the structure of a single company and contributing to internal projects, a full-time technical writing role at a software company may be a better fit.